 She noticed me enter her class through the door at the back of the steep lecture room, the same one she’d spoken in, two days earlier.

 As before, I sat at the back, while all of her other students were in the first two rows... all ten of them.

-I was not one of her usual students, a little older than any of them, and I'd begun late in the term.
+I was not one of her usual students, a little older than any of them (only a little older?
+How could they know?), and I'd begun late in the term.
 Her course was almost over.
 Two more weeks and it would be the end of term, and summer.

 Her department head had told her of me, this unusual student that had registered late, so she knew enough not to question my presence near the end of the school year.

 I was late to her class, but she ignored that too.
 There was no way she would know that I had been the same one who had been present at her talk that previous Wednesday, or the one that had followed her home.